davetang/learning_bash/README.md

 There are two ways to use `bash`: as a command line interface and as a programming environment.
 These notes mostly pertain to the use of Bash as a programming/scripting language.

+## Bash scripting

+A Bash *script* or *program* is simply a file that contains Bash commands.
+Your `.bash_profile` and `.bashrc` files are Bash scripts.
+You can run a Bash script using the `source my_script` command or using `bash my_script` (or by adding `#!/usr/bin/env bash` to the start of your script and making your file executable, i.e. `chmod 755 my_script`) but there is an important difference between the two.
+Using `source` causes the commands in the script to be run as if they were part of your login session, where as using `bash` will run the script in a *subshell*.
+This means that a copy of the shell, which is a subprocess of the parent, is invoked.

+Subshells inherit the following from their parents:

+- The current directory
+- Environment variables
+- Standard input, output, and error, plus any other open file descriptors
+- Signals that are ignored

+Subshells do not inherit the following from their parents:

+- Shell variables
+- Handling of signals that are not ignored

 ## Data structures